cjmalloy/jasper/README.md

 1. Refs: (URL, Origin, Modified)
 2. Tags: (Tag, Origin, Modified)

+Together, the (Origin, Modified) keys represent the cursor of the entity, which is used in origin based replication.

 ### Indexing Layer
 The indexing layer of the Jasper model adds tags to Refs.
 A system operating at this layer should support tag queries.